meysam-rezvani/project/README.md

 simple convertor
 it ise a convertor
 this convertor can:
-convert KMs to Miles
+convert KMs to Mile
-cinvert Miles to KMs
+convert Mile to KMs
 it is a simple project for me